I refused to sign the ticket that I got for speeding last week. Does that mean this ticket is invalid and I don't have to pay it?

 The surest way to amend a ticket is simply to complete a new one and serve it to you with the advice that the old one will not be proceeded with.
 An officer has one year from the date of the alleged offence to do this.

 So, before you get your hopes up and dispute hoping to win on a technicality, you may wish to consider proper legal advice to insure your success.
 The British Columbia chapter of Canadian Bar Association operates a lawyer referral service at 1-800-663-1919 that will refer you to a local lawyer with expertise in the required situation.
-A half hour consultation costs $25.
+A 15 minute consultation is free of charge.

 Great Post!